RafaySystems/terraform-provider-rafay/docs/resources/cloud_credentials_v3.md

 - `create` - (String) Sets the timeout duration for creating a resource.
 The default timeout is 10 minutes.
 - `delete` - (String) Sets the timeout duration for deleting a resource.
 The default timeout is 10 minutes.
 - `update` - (String) Sets the timeout duration for updating a resource.
 The default timeout is 10 minutes.

-## Attribute Reference

----

-- `id` - (String) The ID of the resource, generated by the system after you create the resource.